What to Serve With Zucchini Fritters?

 A Garlic-roasted Sweet Potato

-A garlic-roasted sweet potato is a delicious accompaniment as what to serve with zucchini fritters.
+A garlic-roasted sweet potato is a delicious accompaniment to serve with zucchini fritters.
 Give the sweet potatoes a quick boil, then pat them dry.

 Slice them in half lengthwise and toss them in olive oil, sea salt, and fresh ground pepper before roasting them on a parchment-lined baking sheet for about 20 minutes at 400 degrees Fahrenheit until browned and tender.